awsdocs/aws-cloudtrail-user-guide/doc_source/logging-insights-events-with-cloudtrail.md

 ## Understanding CloudTrail Insights<a name="insights-events-understanding"></a>

 CloudTrail Insights can help you detect unusual API volume or error rate activity in your AWS account by raising Insights events\.
-CloudTrail Insights measures your normal patterns of API call volume and API error rates, also called the *baseline*, and generates Insights events when the call volume or error rates are outside normal patterns\.
+CloudTrail Insights analyzes your normal patterns of API call volume and API error rates, also called the *baseline*, and generates Insights events when the call volume or error rates are outside normal patterns\.
 Insights events on API call volume are generated for `write` management APIs, and Insights events on API error rate are generated for both `read` and `write` management APIs\.

 After you enable CloudTrail Insights for the first time on a trail, it can take up to 36 hours for CloudTrail to deliver the first Insights event, if unusual activity is detected\.
 CloudTrail Insights analyzes management events that occur in a single Region, not globally\.
 A CloudTrail Insights event is generated in the same Region as its supporting management events are generated\.